macnick/100-days-of-code/log.md

 ## Day 47: June 21, 2020

 **Today's Progress**: #R9D47 Life is like programming.
-You can not solve all problem using one algorithm.
+You can not solve all problems using one algorithm.
 Practice @ Codewars: "JSON.parse Date Reviver" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

 **Thoughts:** Codewars Rank 365 - 2 hours of study.
 Goals: 1.
 Finish the Microverse curicullum